Challenge #1 – Share a Tech Tip

 Still, once the videos are synced on the tablet, they are always up to date, and always available for students to review.
 The added benefits are that I don’t have to repeat the same speech OVER and OVER (saving my voice) and I can be sure each class gets the same information.
 They may not be available for home use as in traditional “flipped” instruction, but that’s not my purpose.
 Elementary teacher-librarians, who are most often stuck on a fixed schedule, can still benefit from trying this technique to save time and energy.

-A Wrinkle in Tech is not affiliated with or otherwise sponsored by Dropbox, Inc.
+Mrs. J in the Library is not affiliated with or otherwise sponsored by Dropbox, Inc.